ansible/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

 Inventory sources are the input strings that inventory plugins work with.
 An inventory source can be a path to a file or to a script, or it can be raw data that the plugin can interpret.

-The table below shows some examples of inventory plugins and the kinds of source you can pass to them with ``-i`` on the command line.
+The table below shows some examples of inventory plugins and the source types that you can pass to them with ``-i`` on the command line.

 +--------------------------------------------+-----------------------------------------+
 |  Plugin                                    | Source                                  |